miraculous234/PayShield-AI/README.md

 ### **Prevent Fraud.
 Reduce Friction.
 Recover Revenue.**

-Built as an AI-powered payment security and recovery prototype for the **Razorpay AI Buildathon 2026**.
+Built as an AI-powered payment security, operations, and revenue-recovery prototype for the **Razorpay AI Buildathon 2026**.